lina2360/HiSeqGan/README.md

 ## Experiments

-In the experiment we are divided into five parts
+In the experiment, we are divided into five parts
 - _Data Preprocessing_
   - Use GHSOM to transform data from high-dimensional data into hierarchical data
   - Generate the cluster sequence base on item